-In September 2013, total coal stocks decreased 1.2 percent from the previous month.
-This decrease in month-to-month coal stocks deviates from the normal seasonal pattern, as there has been a slight increase in total coal stocks from August to September over the past several years.
-Compared to last September, coal stocks decreased 14.9 percent.
-This occurred because coal stocks in September 2012 were at an extremely high level.
+In December 2013, total coal stocks decreased 5.0 percent from the previous month.
+This follows the normal seasonal pattern for this time of year as the country begins to consume more coal for electricity generation during the winter months.
+Compared to last December, coal stocks decreased 20.1 percent.
+This occurred because coal stocks in December 2012 were at an extremely high level.

 Days of Burn

 The average number of days of burn held at electric power plants is a forward looking estimate of coal supply given a power plant's current stockpile and past consumption patterns.
-The total bituminous supply decreased slightly from 87 days the previous month to 86 days in September 2013, while the total subbituminous supply increased slightly from 63 days in August 2013 to 64 days in September 2013.
+The total bituminous supply decreased from 71 days the previous month to 63 days in December 2013, while the total subbituminous supply decreased from 56 days in November 2013 to 48 days in December 2013.